-The WSOP.com online poker room is one of several online gambling portals operated by Caesars Entertainment in conjunction with their iGaming partner 888 Holdings in New Jersey.
+The WSOP.com online poker room in NJ is operated by Caesars Entertainment in conjunction with their iGaming partner 888 in New Jersey.

 WSOP is of course the acronym for the World Series of Poker, one of poker’s most recognizable and respected brands, and a Caesars Entertainment holding since 2004.